Blog, April 30, 2012 – So much work to do!

 And with all these challenges I began to wonder what in fact I would even teach in the school where we were volunteering and even started questioning whether I had anything to teach at all.
 That led me to an inkling of a mid-life crisis that read something like – I have so much but I have nothing to offer and no skills or talents of any kind that are really valuable other than making a good strawberry rhubarb pie – but they don’t have strawberries there!
 The Gordon kids were way ahead of me organizing marathons, offering to forgo birthday presents to raise funds for the library and creating a project to collect pencils for the school children in the village.
 I just couldn’t get beyond all my fears about pushing too hard to make this trip work in the face of so many concerns and I couldn’t figure out how to connect with the village.

 But the signs began to emerge…they came slowly at first.
 Every week one of the Oukos would call me or email and breathe oxygen into the journey.
 In their gentle and inadvertent way they would remind me that life’s lessons are best learned when we wander outside our comfort zone, a place I don’t go very frequently anymore.
 Susan, the oldest Ouko daughter would say that just by visiting the school we were offering a gift to the children there who have so little.
 She kept reminding me that whatever we would do would be enough.
-It is an important life-lesson.
-Be present.
-Be there for people.
-Show up.
+Life lesson #1: Be present, be there for people, show up.
 The rest will follow and your offering will become apparent.
 I sometimes feel paralyzed when I cannot envision my offering in advance.
 I have to remember to trust in the process.
 I realized that through this trip I would model this lesson for my children.

 Then, in late April, Isabel and I began to plan her birthday party.
 Without a moment’s hesitation she offered that, instead of presents, she would like her friends to help her raise money to buy soccer balls or Kindles for the kids in Koru.
 We circulated her invitation by email and in a flash we had a donation of 28 soccer balls from the Klein family!
 In addition, Isabel and her classmates raised $280.
 We began to get notes from friends and emails of support and enthusiasm and it all served to build our courage.
 People would pass me in the hallways at school and ask about the trip and share their wish that they could go.
 It was a sign.